junipertcy/bipartiteSBM/README.md

 ```python
 oks.iterator()
 ```
-We should expect for a while for the program to finish.
+We should expect to wait for a while for the program to finish (if the network is large).
+For the `sourthernWomen` dataset, we will see that there are no statistically significant communities other than the fact of being a bipartite network.
+That is, we reached a trivial conclusion that `K1=1` and `K2=1`.

-If you want to run the heuristic again, there's a function that easily clean up the traces that we have gone so far.
+If you are interested to run the heuristic again, there's a function that easily clean up the traces that we have gone so far.
 ```python
 oks.clean()
 ```